Competition Essentials - Makeup Supplies

 Other Essentials

 Setting Spray – A quick spritz can help the makeup set and stay for hours.
-We’ve used this NYX Makeup Setting Spray with good results; it’s a #1 best seller with over 55k ratings.
+We’ve used this Urban Decay Setting Spray with great results; it’s an Amazon’s Choice with over 13k ratings.

 Blending sponges – Harsh lines can ruin a look, so BLEND that makeup to achieve a more natural appearance.
 This 5-piece set by Beakey is a #1 best seller, with almost 70k ratings.
 To keep them from getting dirty, get yourself a breathable case (low in cost, and well worth the money).